 Base salaries are reviewed annually each year after updated peer company salary information becomes available, and adjustments are made in accordance with the factors described above.
 Base salary increases depend in part on market competitiveness, time in position, individual performance and growth during the year, and expected future performance.
-For 2013, Mr. Willis received increases to his annual salary to reflect his ongoing excellent performance and efforts in furtherance of certain key transactions undertaken by the Company during 2014 with a view towards placing the Company in an improved strategic position in the coming years.
-There were no increases in base salaries for the other executive officers in 2013, except for the increase to Mr. Poulakidas' salary in connection with his promotion.
-In 2014, Messrs.
-Nunemaker's, Forsyth's and Poulakidas' salaries were increased for 2014 to reflect ongoing excellent performance and to keep those salaries competitive.
+In 2017, the Compensation Committee approved an increase of 5.27%, 3.5% and 6.4% to each of Mr. Charles Willis', Mr. Poulakidas' and Mr. Flaherty's base salary, respectively.
+In addition, the Compensation Committee approved an increase of 9.2% to Mr. Hole's salary as part of his performance as President of the Company.
+There were no increases in base salaries for the other executive officers in 2017.

-Annual Incentive Compensation: Target bonus percentages for each of the Named Executive Officers started with the target bonus percentage set forth in their respective employment agreements, which percentages were determined in part by compensation negotiations at hire and in part by evaluating target incentive levels in the prevailing market.
+Annual Incentive Compensation: Target cash incentive percentages for the NEOs started with the target incentive percentage relative to salary set forth in their respective employment agreements, which percentages were determined in part by compensation negotiations at hire and by evaluating target incentive levels in the prevailing market.
 (See "Compensation Philosophy and Objectives".)
 The employment agreement for Messrs.
-Willis, Forsyth, and Poulakidas provide for target bonus percentages of 100%, 60%, and 50%, respectively.
-Mr. Nunemaker's target bonus percentage has fluctuated over the course of his employment with the Company depending on his position at the time.
-It became 75% upon his promotion to President in July 2011 and was increased to 85% for 2014.
-Ms. Webber's target bonus percentage is 30%.
+Charles Willis, Hole, Flaherty, Poulakidas and Austin Willis provide for target incentive percentages of 100%, 85%, 50%, 50% and 30%, respectively.